emilioforrer/ruby-talks/documentation/README.md

 #### --one-file

-Generates output as a single file on the doc folder wuth the name index.html
+Generates output as a single file on the doc folder with the name index.html

 #### --protected